Feds arrest married couple, seize $3.6 billion in hacked bitcoin funds

 “Thanks to the meticulous work of law enforcement, the department once again showed how it can and will follow the money, no matter the form it takes,” Monaco said.

 Bitfinex had previously offered a reward potentially worth hundreds of millions of dollars for information leading to the return of the stolen funds.
 U.S. officials would not say if that reward offer played a role in the government’s case against Lichtenstein and Morgan.
+But the court papers suggest the government may not have needed help.
+According to the papers, much of the stolen bitcoin was placed for a time in accounts at AlphaBay, a platform shut down by authorities in 2017 as an illicit marketplace for drugs, firearms, and fake documents.

+Prosecutors said they were able to trace bitcoin from the hack through AlphaBay accounts and beyond.

-Court papers filed against the couple did not accuse them of the hack itself; officials declined to say if the pair are suspected of stealing the money.
+Court documents do not accuse Lichtenstein and Morgan of the hack itself; officials declined to say if the pair are suspected of stealing the money.

 Lichtenstein, a tech entrepreneur who goes by the nickname “Dutch” and holds both U.S. and Russian citizenship, according to court papers, describes himself online as an “angel investor.”
+Morgan, according to her online profile, is a part-time rapper who also ran an email marketing company called Salesfolk.

+At a federal court hearing in New York late Tuesday, prosecutors initially sought to keep the couple behind bars while awaiting trial.
+But a judge ultimately ruled they could be released if they met certain conditions, including bonds of $5 million for Lichtenstein and $3 million for Morgan.
+Both were also ordered to remain at their home in New York with ankle bracelet monitors.
+During court arguments about the terms of their release, prosecutors said the couple have access to $330 million worth of bitcoin that hasn’t been recovered and that federal agents found what they called a bag of “burner” phones under the couple’s bed, suggesting they could be a flight risk.

 An affidavit filed by an IRS agent against the couple alleges that they spent only a small fraction of the stolen money, some of it on gold and some on non-fungible tokens, or NFTs, a unique digital representation that is sold or traded as a work of art or collectible.
+Other payments were made for a Walmart gift card, as well as payments to Uber, Hotels.com, and PlayStation, according to the charging papers.

 U.S. officials said that because the funds were seized pursuant to a court order, a judge would ultimately decide how the recovered money would be distributed, but also that the government would seek to return funds to the rightful owners.